Amit Kothari

 Count the abstraction layers in LangChain: LLM calls, prompts, memory, chains, agents.
 That’s five layers between you and the model.
 LlamaIndex is narrower in scope, focused on data connection and retrieval.
 Still has layers.
 Still has quirks.

-Developers who abandoned frameworks found something that genuinely surprised me: their simpler direct implementations outperformed the framework versions in both quality and reliability.
+Turns out, developers who abandoned frameworks found something that surprised me: their simpler direct implementations outperformed the framework versions in both quality and reliability.
 Not marginally.
 Measurably.

 The reason is almost embarrassingly simple.
 Every abstraction layer adds complexity.
 You debug the framework, not your application.
 You learn LangChain’s quirks instead of learning how LLMs actually work.